jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Database Scripts.md

 ## Stored procedure for creating or updating a customer record&#x20;

 The following script creates a stored procedure that will add a new customer record if the customer id does not exist.
-It will update an existing customer if the id does exist.&#x20;
+It will update an existing customer if the id does exist.

 :::CodeblockTabs
 sp\_InsertOrUpdateCustomer.sql